weisscharlesj/SciCompforChemists/intro.md

 - nzjakemartin (GitHub handle) identifying a type in the weighted average equation
 - Paul A. Craig identifying a typo in the Python code
 - Patrick Coppock providing feedback
+- Zachary M. Schulte for providing feedback and reporting typos in chapter 14